desctable/desctable/README.md

 You might wonder why the formula expression.
 That is needed to capture the test name, to be able to provide it in the resulting table.

 As with statistical functions, any statistical test function defined is R can be used.
-The conditions is that the function accepts a formula (`variable ~ grouping_variable`) as a first positional argument (as is the case with most tests, like `t.test`), and returns an object with a `$p.value` element.
+The conditions are that the function accepts a formula (`variable ~ grouping_variable`) as a first positional argument (as is the case with most tests, like `t.test`), and returns an object with a `p.value` element.

-Several convenience function are provided: formula versions of `chisq.test` and `fisher.test` are provided using generic S3 methods (thus the behavior of standard calls to `chisq.test` and `fisher.test` are not modified), and `ANOVA`, a partial application of `oneway.test(var.equal = T)`.
+Several convenience function are provided: formula versions for `chisq.test` and `fisher.test` are provided using generic S3 methods (thus the behavior of standard calls to `chisq.test` and `fisher.test` are not modified), and `ANOVA`, a partial application of `oneway.test` with paramater `var.equal = T`.

 Tips and tricks
 ===============

-In the **stats** argument, you can not only provide function names, but even arbitrary function definitions, functional sequences, or partial applications:
+In the *stats* argument, you can not only provide function names, but even arbitrary function definitions, functional sequences (provided with the pie `(%>%)`, or partial applications (with the **purrr** package):

 ``` r
 mtcars %>%